-Cuba, the photographic proposal of Cruz del Cueto
+The photographic proposal of Cuba and Cruz del Cueto

 Travel and photography are two passions that go hand in hand, especially when we talk about intrepid photographers who are in search of visual emotions.
 Thus, Cuba and Cruz del Cueto make up a spectacular pairing.
-Without a doubt, photography is the ideal medium to instantly capture those moments, places, people and experiences that we enjoy when we travel around a country, or when we have the opportunity to learn about new cultures.
+Without a doubt, photography is the ideal medium to instantly capture those moments, places, people and experiences that we enjoy when we travel around a country, or when we have the opportunity to get to know new cultures.

-Cuba is a very picturesque island, with many visual attractions that appeal to the lens of any professional photographer, but also any amateur.
-Whenever we travel, we take with us those images of the places that have most impacted us.
+Cuba is a very picturesque island, with many visual attractions that attract the lens of any professional photographer, but also of any amateur.
+Whenever we travel we take as a souvenir those images of the places that have impacted us the most.
 And if we are talking about a Caribbean island, where the landscape, the sun and the sea are the protagonists, with all the more reason we use the camera to capture those special moments.An insight on Cuba and Cruz del Cueto

-Likewise, the city of Baracoa, at the eastern end of the island, has seduced the photographer for the authenticity of its people and the peculiarity of its food - traditionally ellaborated following culinary customs inherited from the ancestors.
-Above all, his images speak of one of the spots with the most endemic species, variety of landscapes and types of vegetation in the insular Caribbean.
+Likewise, the city of Baracoa, on the eastern end of the island, has fallen in love with the photographer, due to the authenticity of its people and the peculiarity of its food -prepared in an artisanal way and that responds to the culinary customs inherited from ancestors-.
+Above all, his images speak of one of the most endemic sites, with a variety of landscapes and types of vegetation in the insular Caribbean.
 The photographer shows us urban and natural landscapes that enhance the value of the oldest villa in Cuba.

 2-Natural landscapes for recreation and relaxation